mesgjs/jsmaws/arch/ipc-protocol.md

 ### Worker Capacity Tracking

 Responders report worker availability in every response:
-- `workersAvailable`: Workers ready to handle requests
+- `availableWorkers`: Workers ready to handle requests
-- `workersTotal`: Total workers in responder
+- `totalWorkers`: Total workers in responder
 - `requestsQueued`: Requests waiting for workers

 This information is piggybacked on responses (no extra IPC traffic) and enables: